Latest SeedProd News

 Next, go to SeedProd » Landing Pages and click the Add New Landing Page button.

-Add a new landing page in WordPress
+Add a new landing page in WordPress with SeedProd

 You’ll see many different landing page templates that you can filter by type on the next screen.

-SeedProd landing page templates
+SeedProd responsive landing page templates library

 Once you find a template that resembles the type of design you want, hover over the thumbnail and click the checkmark icon.

-Choose a landing page template
+Choose a landing page template in SeedProd template library

 Now you can enter a name and URL for your page and click the Save and Start Editing the Page button to customize it.

-Enter your landing page name
+Enter your landing page name and URL in SeedProd

 Step 3.
 Customize Your Email Unsubscribe Page